Estate Planning Attorney Hilton Head, Bluffton and Okatie, SC

 - Bank account information

 - Retirement plans

 - Insurance information

 - Debt lists

 These are the items that you will want to give to your estate planning attorney in your first meeting.
-You will want to give as much details as possible so the attorney can prepare your estate plan with the right information.
+You will want to give as much detail as possible so the attorney can prepare your estate plan with the right information.

 You will want to ensure that your estate is planned for your wealth, no matter how small and dispersed as you desire it to be upon your death.
-At a minimum, individuals need to prepare for a Power of Attorney and have a will to guarantee that your possessions are effectively prepared for when the time comes to divide up your estate.
+At a minimum, individuals need to prepare for a Power of Attorney and have a will to guarantee that your possessions are effectively prepared for when the time comes to divide your estate.